Simon531/15Puzzle-Solver-C-IDAStar-DFS-Heuristic/README.md

 7. Number of expanded nodes per second.
 8. Total Search Time, in seconds.

-Input and Output handling are coded by Grady Fitzpatrick (grady.fitzpatrick@unimelb.edu.au) Soving Algorithm and heuristic are coded by Xiuge Chen (xiugec@student.unimelb.edu.au) 15/12/2018
+Input and Output handling are coded by Grady Fitzpatrick (grady.fitzpatrick@unimelb.edu.au).
+Soving Algorithm and heuristic are coded by Xiuge Chen (xiugec@student.unimelb.edu.au) 15/12/2018